 - Open as many exterior windows as possible during all classes, rehearsals, practicing and lessons.
-Close them when you leave. - All in-person classes, rehearsals, coachings, and performances involving more than one person require participants to be masked at all times. - Everyone should be responsible for bringing and preparing their own equipment (books, music stands, music, and instruments) for classes and rehearsals.
+Close them when you leave, particularly during cold or rainy weather. - All in-person classes, rehearsals, coachings, and performances involving more than one person require participants to be masked at all times. - Everyone should be responsible for bringing and preparing their own equipment (books, music stands, music, and instruments) for classes and rehearsals.
 Reduce borrowing and sharing. - Ingress, egress must be managed by faculty before and after all rehearsals, lessons and classes.
-Faculty should direct participants to arrive and depart spaces from different places when possible and maintain physical distancing. - Students with computer insecurity should contact the Financial Aid office to learn about BW and bookstore assistance programs. - Microphones must be sanitized before and after each use, whether in the classroom, teaching studio, or performance hall. - Questions about field work, internship, and clinical practice in Music Education, Music Therapy and Arts Management students should be directed to Professors Pope, Kay, or Bowser respectively. - Questions about specific courses should be directed to the professor of the course. - Because the access to BMAC requires students to enter through the front doors facing Seminar Street, no classes or ensembles may use the front amphitheater steps of the Conservatory as a classroom or performance space.
+Faculty should direct participants to arrive and depart spaces from different places when possible and maintain physical distancing. - Students with computer insecurity should contact the Financial Aid office to learn about BW and bookstore assistance programs. - Microphones must be sanitized before and after each use, whether in the classroom, teaching studio, or performance hall. - Questions about field work, internship, and clinical practice in Music Education, Music Therapy and Arts Management students should be directed to Professors Pope, Kay, or Bowser respectively. - Questions about specific courses should be directed to the professor of the course. - Because the access to BMAC requires students to enter through the front doors facing Seminary Street, no classes or ensembles may use the front amphitheater steps of the Conservatory as a classroom or performance space, unless approved in advance by the Conservatory Dean.